OscarVelandia/React-native-starter-kit/README.md

 ## Expo React-native starter

-This config takes as base the the bare workflow from template from [create react native app with typescript](https://github.com/expo/create-react-native-app) but have some differences like:
+This config takes as base the bare expo typescript template from [create react native app](https://github.com/expo/create-react-native-app), but has some differences like:

 * Typescript is on 3.9.2 version
-* React-navigation
+* Was added React-navigation
-* Use *husky* for git hooks with *pretty-quick* and *lint-staged*
+* Was configured *husky* for git hooks with *pretty-quick* and *lint-staged*
-* Prettier config
+* Prettier has a base configuration
 * The *tsconfig.json* has all options (as it comes by default) with path configuration to use with the import-resolver eslint plugin and configuration set in the `.eslintrc` file
 * ESLint has a base configuration with:
   *  prettier